DavidVLe1/medieval-platform-shooter/readme.md

   - Skills
   - speed
 - NPCs: Model for non-playable characters.
 Are interactable objects that has dialogue or gives health or items.
+  - NPC Name
+  - Dialogue
+  - Rewards
 - Leaderboards: Model for tracking high scores.
 Players are able to compare their scores with eachother looking at this data.
+  - playerId
   - UserName
   - Score
   - Time Played
 - GameEvents: Model for recording in-game events.
+  - playerId (linked to player id)
-  - bosses killed (change in audio, visual and enemies get stronger)
+  - bosses killed (int num) (change in audio, visual and enemies get stronger)
-  - time passed (enemies get stronger over time).
+  - time passed (Int timeInSeconds) (enemies get stronger over time).
-  - legendary item obtained (character is modified visually, audibly)
+  - legendary item obtained (boolean) (character is modified visually, audibly)
 - Achievements: Model for player achievements.
 Tracks whether certain actions have been done in the  game and awards the player for it.
+  - playerId (linked to player id)
+  - killed 1 enemy (boolean)
+  - killed 10 enemies (boolean)
+  - used first item (boolean)
+  - killed first boss (boolean)
+  - killed second boss (boolean)
+  - killed third boss (boolean)
+  - killed final boss (boolean)
+  - first death (boolean)
+  - stayed in game with timer going to 1 minutes (boolean)
 ___
 ## High Level Requirements
 - Sign up for an account/ Log in(authenticated).